danielmayorga/aoc_2022/README.md

 ### Day 12

-DFS - Depth First Search.
+BFS - Breath First Search.

-Just depth first search the solution for part 1.
+Just breath first search the solution for part 1.
 I see people online talking about A* or Dijkra's algorithm.
 That's overkill and they don't really understand graph algorithms if people resort to that.
+Use BFS if the graph has equal edges.

 #### Part 2 is correct for my input but may not be universally correct

-My first thought was to reverse the traversal (from E to S vs part 1's S to E), but that would be more code.
+My first thought was to reverse the traversal (from E to a vs part 1's S to E), but that would be more code.

-I noticed all my `a` heights were in the left hand side so I did a hack in my code where I kept the same DFS and just set the cost of each newly encountered `a` to 0.
+I noticed all my `a` heights were in the left hand side so I did a hack in my code where I kept the same BFS and just set the cost of each newly encountered `a` to 0.
 Surprisingly that gave me the correct answer and I solved it pretty fast.
-However, that solution will not always work.
+However, that solution will not always work, it only worked because my optimum path was a subset of the regular path.
 There are positions in the graph that will break that logic. i.e. if the most optimal `a` is to the right most node past `E` from `S`.

-I might revisit this with a correct solution, but this is advent of code.
+I might revisit this with a correct solution in a different branch for correctness, but this is advent of code.
 I only really care about MY solution.

 ### Day 13